How to Hide Your Number When Calling — *67 Still Works (2026)

 Method 4: Second Number and VoIP Apps

-A second phone number provides stronger privacy than *67.
-The recipient sees a real number — just not your number.
+A second phone number provides stronger privacy than *67 because the recipient sees a real number — just not your number.
+This is ideal for dating, online marketplace transactions, Craigslist, and situations where you want to be reachable without exposing your personal line.

 | App | Cost | Best For |